chriskomus/solar-battery-bt-monitor/README.md

     ...
     ```

-## Run The Script Automatically
+## Run The Script Automatically as a Service

-There are a few methods to run the script at startup.
-Either as a service or adding to ~/.config/autostart/solar-battery-bt-monitor.desktop.

-I'd suggest trying Service method first, and using Option B as a fallback.
-There are other options as well, but don't add to .bashrc or rc.local.

-### Option A: As a Service

-This is the best and simplest method for running headless.

 1. Create the solar-bt-service.service file in /etc/systemd/system/solar-battery-bt-monitor.service
 ```